FACTION BRIEF

 Allied

 Natural partners.
 The Preservationists provide archives where recovered consciousnesses can exist; the Archaeologists provide the consciousnesses to archive.
-Resources and information flow freely between organizations.
+Resources and information flow freely.

 The tension: Preservationists prioritize existing consciousnesses facing deletion.
-Archaeologists prioritize dispersed consciousnesses waiting for recovery.
-When archive capacity runs low, priorities collide—and someone doesn't get saved.
+Archaeologists prioritize dispersed ones.
+When archive capacity runs low, someone doesn't get saved.

 The Collective